Richard Grissom: University years

-Johnson County disappearances
+Johnson County murders

+In 1989, Grissom began a romantic relationship with Terri Renee Maness, a 25-year-old Butler Community College student, and the two planned to have a date on June 6.
+The next day, Maness, who lived in Wichita, was discovered dead by her neighbor.
+She had been stripped of her clothes and stabbed to death, and a coroner's report later revealed she had been strangled prior to that.
+On June 8, Grissom, under the alias of Randy Rodriguez, rented a storage locker in southern Johnson County, which was to remain his until July 1.

+On June 12, a masked individual broke into the apartment of 23-year-old Michelle Katf in south Kansas City.
+As she slept in her bed, the man awoke her and attempted to force her outside with a gun to her head.
+After a struggle during which witnesses began to notice the assault, the man fled back to his vehicle and drove off.

-On June 8, 1989, Grissom, who presented himself as Randy Rodriguez, rented a storage locker in southern Johnson County, which was to remain his until July 1.
-Afterwards, in just over a week's span, three young women all in their early twenties went missing in Johnson County.
-The first of these cases was 24-year-old Joan Marie Butler of Overland Park.
-On June 18, she visited a friend's house in Kansas City on the Country Club Plaza.
-That was last time anyone heard from her, as when she failed to show up for work the following day she was reported missing.
-On June 25, her rental car was spotted at an apartment complex with witnesses recalling seeing a man fleeing the car.
+Six days later, on June 18, 24-year-old Joan Marie Butler of Overland Park went missing.
+She was last seen at the Country Club Plaza in Missouri by her friends.
+Seven days after her disappearance, her rental car was found at an apartment complex with witnesses recalling a man fleeing from the car.
 In the car police located a single blood stain.
 The following day two roommates, Theresa Brown and Christine Rusch, both 22, hosted a party which was meant to be a farewell to Brown as she was moving out.
 The next day, when the two did not show up for work, they were reported missing.